-It’s action adventure at it’s pinnacle.
+It’s action adventure at its pinnacle.
 It’s efficient and economical, not a moment is wasted and the audience is given credibility in being able to follow the plot twists and the shifts in relationships without annoying explanatory interludes.
-Even having seen this film more times that I can count I become so absorbed that each chase, fist fight or jam that befalls Indiana feels fresh.
+Even having seen this film more times than I can count I become so absorbed that each chase, fist fight or jam that befalls Indiana feels fresh.

-When Indy announces he’s going after that truck, then we cut to him riding a white horse his knight in shining armour, defending the morals of humankind, is secured in a glorious blast of William’s orchestration.
+When Indy announces he’s going after that truck, we cut to him riding a white horse!
+And his knight in shining armour status defending the morals of humankind is secured in a glorious blast of Williams’ orchestration.
 Superb, few things make me grin more.

 And there we have, the best top ten movies of all time.
 As I stated in the intro, see this list as liquid.
 Bruce Lee and cups of water and the like.
 I’ll be revisiting it every few months and adjusting it in retrospect.
 So feel free to leave your suggestions for the glaring omissions I’ve made, and if your point is good I might just consider it…